Fishing

 Fishing in Vermont

-Fishing is a great way to escape from everyday stress as you relax and enjoy the day’s catch.
-Whether you fly fish Vermont’s 7,000+ miles of rivers and streams, cast from a boat on Lake Champlain or one of the state’s 800+ lakes and ponds, or fish from shore, the sport’s slower pace offers a chance to unwind and take in the natural beauty that surrounds you.
-With four different license types to choose from, anglers can purchase the license that best fits their trip schedule.
+Fishing is a great way to get out in nature to relax and enjoy the day’s catch.
+Vermont has so many ways to cast your line, including 7,000+ miles of rivers and streams and more than 800 lakes and ponds.
+Whether you fish from shore, fly fish in swirling eddies, or cast from a boat on a serene lake, the sport’s slower pace offers a chance to unwind and take in the natural beauty that surrounds you.
+A license is required to fish in the state of Vermont.
+With a variety of license options to choose from, anglers can purchase the one that best fits their trip schedule.

 Top Locations to Fish